apache/drill/_docs/sql-reference/data-types/020-date-time-and-timestamp.md

     +--------------------------+
     1 row selected (0.096 seconds)

-The following examples show the input and output format of INTERVALYEAR (Year, Month) and INTERVALDAY (Day, Hours, Minutes, Seconds, Milliseconds).
+The following examples show the input and output format of INTERVAL YEAR (Year, Month) and INTERVAL DAY (Day, Hours, Minutes, Seconds, Milliseconds).
 The following SELECT statements show how to format the query input.
 The output shows how to format the data in the data source.

     SELECT INTERVAL '1 10:20:30.123' day to second FROM sys.version;
     +------------+